remotion-dev/remotion/packages/docs/docs/series.md

 ## API

 The `<Series />` component takes no props may only contain a list of `<Series.Sequence />` instances.

-### `<Series.Sequence />`
+A `<Series.Sequence />` component takes the following props:

 This component is a high order component, and accepts, besides it's children, the following props:

+### `durationInFrames`

-- `durationInFrames` _(required)_: For how many frames the sequence should be displayed.
+For how many frames the sequence should be displayed.
 Children are unmounted if they are not within the time range of display.

+### `offset`

+_optional_

-- `offset`: _(optional)_: Pass a positive number to delay the beginning of the sequence.
+Pass a positive number to delay the beginning of the sequence.
 Pass a negative number to start the sequence earlier, and to overlay the sequence with the one that comes before.

 The offset does not apply to sequences that come before, but the sequences that come after it will also be shifted.

 **Example 1**: Pass `10` to delay the sequence by 10 frames and create a blank space of 10 frames before it.
 **Example 2**: Pass `-10` to start the sequence earlier and overlay the sequence on top of the previous one for 10 frames.

+### `layout`

+_optional_

-- `layout`: _(optional)_: Either `"absolute-fill"` _(default)_ or `"none"` By default, your sequences will be absolutely positioned, so they will overlay each other.
+Either `"absolute-fill"` _(default)_ or `"none"` By default, your sequences will be absolutely positioned, so they will overlay each other.
 If you would like to opt out of it and handle layouting yourself, pass `layout="none"`.

+### `style`

+_optional, available from v3.3.4_

-- `style`: _(optional, available from v3.3.4)_: CSS styles to be applied to the container.
+CSS styles to be applied to the container.
 If `layout` is set to `none`, there is no container and setting this style is not allowed.

+### `ref`

+_optional, available from v3.3.4_

-- `ref`: _(optional, available from v3.3.4)_: You can add a [React ref](https://reactjs.org/docs/refs-and-the-dom.html) to a `<Series.Sequence>`.
+You can add a [React ref](https://reactjs.org/docs/refs-and-the-dom.html) to a `<Series.Sequence>`.
 If you use TypeScript, you need to type it with `HTMLDivElement`:

 ```tsx twoslash title="src/Example.tsx"
 const Square: React.FC<{